nus-cs2103-AY2324S2/tp/docs/UserGuide.md

    * `mark task/Complete Proposal o/1` : Mark the task `Complete Proposal` assigned to the 1st employee as done.

    * `clear` : Deletes all employees.

+   * `undo`: Undo the previous command.

+   * `redo`: Reverses the previous undo command.

+   * `history`: Displays the commands executed from most recent to earliest, inclusive of invalid commands.

    * `exit` : Exits the app.